scholarslab/scholarslab.github.io/_posts/2017-06-27-job-opening-curious-about-focusing-on-dh-development.md

-  1. Experience equivalent to one full-time year with **either** a programming language (such as—but not limited to—PHP, Ruby, Python, Java), or HTML, CSS, and JavaScript
+  1. Experience equivalent to one full-time year with **either** a programming language (such as&mdash;but not limited to&mdash;PHP, Ruby, Python, Java), or HTML, CSS, and JavaScript

   2. 2 years of web development experience, with tech skills demonstrated in an accessible portfolio of work.